chaitu1425/Internship_Certificate_Generator/README.md

 # Certificate-generator
-This is a Python program that utilizes word,excel data to create an certificate generator.
+This is a Python program that utilizes word,excel data to generate certificates.

 # Installation